Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Evaluation

-The SCM component of \dpsystem is realized by a distributed system of nodes in a LAN environment of a data center, each running on a separate machine to protect against a single-point failure.
+In the experiments we choose to instantiate SCM with a distributed system of nodes with Intel SGX capabilities in a LAN environment of a data center, each running on a separate machine to protect against a single-point failure.
 Unless otherwise specified SCM has 3 nodes.
 The SCM is adapted from the distributed system part of Narrator~\cite{niu2022narrator}, and accommodates the functionalities required by our protocol, such as the signing functionality used in $\InitState$ of~\cref{alg:scm}.
 Narrator adopts a consistent broadcast protocol~\cite{cachin2011introduction,reiter1994secure}, and guarantees that if a node fails, it can be restarted and synchronized with the latest digest (\ie the digest with the highest $\id$) from the remaining nodes.
 We use AES-GCM for encryption, SHA256 for hash, and RSA-SHA256 for signatures, which are provided by Intel SGX SDK.